Epiphany (literature): A Little Cloud

 The story follows Thomas Chandler, or "Little Chandler" as he is known, through a portion of his day.
 The story drops the reader into Little Chandler's life when he is at work, where he cannot focus because he is preoccupied with the thought of a visit later that day.
 He anxiously awaits this visit with his old friend Ignatius Gallaher.
 Gallaher is now a "brilliant figure" in the London Press and Little Chandler has not seen him in eight years.
 As Little Chandler thinks about his old friend and the success that has come to him, he begins to reflect upon his own life.
 This reflection gives the reader insight to Little Chandler's character.
 The reader sees Little Chandler as a mere observer of life, a reluctant character.
-He is timid, because he enjoys poetry yet is too "shy" to read it to his wife.
+He is timid, because he enjoys poetry and yet is "too shy" to read it to his wife.

-Little Chandler likes to think that he himself could have been a writer if only he had put his mind to it.
-All of the "different moods and impressions he wished to express in verse" could still be achieved if he could just express himself.
-But as much as Little Chandler covers up his true feelings with these thoughts that seem to "comfort" him, the reader can see past this.
+Little Chandler likes to think that he himself could have been a writer if he had put his mind to it, and that all of the "different moods and impressions he wished to express in verse" could still be achieved if he could just express himself.
+However, as much as Little Chandler tries to cover his true feelings with self-comforting thoughts, the reader sees past him.

 These feelings are more clearly exposed to the reader in the bar where Little Chandler actually meets Gallaher.
-Here, Gallaher tells enchanting stories of his vast traveling.
-His life is the exact opposite of Little Chandler's and Little Chandler begins to feel that his wife is holding him back from success as a result of Gallaher's glorification of his travels and freedoms.
-Without his wife, without his little boy, he would be free to prosper.
+Here, Gallaher tells enchanting stories of his vast traveling, where his life is the exact opposite of Little Chandler's.
+Little Chandler begins to feel that his wife is holding him back from success as a result of Gallaher's glorification of his travels and freedoms, and that without his wife and little boy, he would be free to prosper.
 Deep envy sets into Little Chandler.
 It seems as though the more they drink, and the longer they talk, the more inferior Chandler feels.
-Still, he tries to hide his envy of Gallaher's life by saying how one day Gallaher will get married and start a family too.
+Still, he tries to hide his envy of Gallaher's life, by saying that one day Gallaher will get married and start a family, too.